 Why should you use an online course platform?

-Once upon a time, long ago, course creators had to learn code or hire a developer to create something that looked a bit like a course.
+Creating an online course used to mean hiring a developer or learning to code.
 It was expensive, time-consuming, and the end result still didn't look great.

 The best online course creation platforms provide you with powerful tools to build an amazing course!